-How can Feng Shui nourish your soul?
+How can Feng Shui nourish you?

-The premise of feng shui is that harmonious spaces promote the healthy flow of qi, or life energy, and a balance of yin and yang, or feminine and masculine forces.
+The premise of Feng Shui is that harmonious spaces promote the healthy flow of qi, or life energy, and a balance of yin and yang, or feminine and masculine forces.
 Utilising the five elements of fire, water, wood, metal and earth recognised in Chinese tradition, and the way they interact with one another, is also an important consideration.

 By thoughtfully considering geography and how their villages were orientated, these communities could make the most of available sunlight and natural watercourses while also being shielded from harsh weather conditions.
 As a result, their inhabitants thrived, and the principles of environmental harmony were refined and applied to increasingly ambitious undertakings, including the design of entire cities.
 As the practice developed, more subtle magnetic influences were also mapped out and taken into consideration.

 Benefits of Feng Shui